The Rearrangement Number: Baire Category, More Mixing

 All six of the cardinal characteristics defined here, \ger b, \ger d, \cov M, \non M, \cov N, and \non N, lie between $\aleph_1$ and \ger c, inclusive.
 There are several known inequalities between them: Obviously $\ger b\leq\ger d$.
 An analysis of the nature of meager sets in $\bbb N^{\bbb N}$ shows that $\ger b\leq\non M$ and $\cov M\leq\ger d$.
 Finally, a result of Rothberger \cite{roth} (\cite[Theorem~5.11]{hdbk} is a more accessible reference) asserts that $\cov N\leq\non M$ and $\cov M\leq\non N$.
 No further inequalities between these six cardinals are provable in ZFC.
 In fact, given any assignment of values $\aleph_1$ or $\aleph_2$ to these cardinals and to \ger c, if the assignment is consistent with the inequalities stated here then it is realized in some models of ZFC; the relevant models can be found in \cite[Chapter~7]{bj}.

 The main result of this section is our only nontrivial (i.e., other than \ger c) upper bound on a rearrangement number.
 Unfortunately, it applies only to the smallest of the four rearrangement numbers, \rr.
+We note that the main idea of the following proof, which is to examine the effect of ``generic'' permutations on a conditionally convergent series, has been considered before, e.g. in \cite{agnew} or in \cite[p.
+346]{cohen}.

 \begin{thm} $\rr\leq\non M$. \end{thm}

 \begin{pf} Although \non M was defined using the space $\bbb N^{\bbb N}$ of all functions $\bbb N\to\bbb N$, we shall use the fact that \non M would be unchanged if we used instead the subspace consisting of only the permutations of \bbb N. In fact, the subspace is homeomorphic to the whole space.
 This follows, via \cite[Theorem~7.7]{kechris}, from the easily verified facts that the subspace is a $G_\delta$ set in $\bbb N^{\bbb N}$ and that it has no nonempty compact open subset.
 A direct construction of a homeomorphism can be given by coding permutations as follows.
 Think of a permutation $p$ as a set of ordered pairs $(n,p(n))$, and list these ordered pairs in a sequence \sq{(a_k,b_k):k\in\bbb N} in such a way that, for each even $k$, $a_k$ is the smallest number that has not occurred as $a_j$ for any $j<k$, while for each odd $k$, $b_k$ is the smallest number that has not occurred as $b_j$ for any $j<k$.
 For each even $k$, consider where $b_k$ occurs in the increasing enumeration of all the natural numbers different from $b_j$ for all $j<k$; let $c_k$ be the number of this position.
 Similarly, for each odd $k$, consider where $a_k$ occurs in the increasing enumeration of all the natural numbers different from $a_j$ for all $j<k$, and let $c_k$ be the number of this position.
 Then the correspondence between permutations $p$ and the sequences $\bar c=\sq{c_k:k\in\bbb N}\in\bbb N^{\bbb N}$ defined in this manner is easily seen to be a bijection.
 Since any finite part of $\bar c$ is determined by a finite part of $p$ and vice versa, this bijection is continuous in both directions, i.e., it is a homeomorphism.